Dynamo-Dream/Financial-Time-Series-Analysis-Using-Hybrid-Model-and-Prophet/README.md

 in stock price prediction within the context of market volatility and non-linearity.
-The study adds to the growing body of research on the application of AI in financial forecasting, emphasizing the importance of considering sentiment analysis alongside traditional approaches for enhanced predictive accuracy.
+The study adds to the growing body of research on the application of AI in financial forecasting, emphasizing the importance of considering sentiment analysis alongside traditional approaches for enhanced predictive accuracy.
 Index Terms—LSTM, GRU, Prophet, Time Series Analysis, National Stock Exchange (NSE)
-#### Proposed Framework
+### Proposed Framework
 **Data Exploration**
 -   Rolling Mean and Rolling Std Analysis
 -   Seasonal Decomposition Analysis
 -   ADF Test (Augmented Dickey-Fuller Test)
 -   ACF (Autocorrelation Function) and PACF (Partial Autocorrelation
-**Model**
+- **Model**
 - This Repository only Consist Code for Hybrid Model of LSTM and GRU compared with FB Prophet